usarscotus/legal-directory/frcp/rule_87.md

 &nbsp;&nbsp;&nbsp;&nbsp;(B) only once if, before the action was filed, notice of nonjudicial forfeiture of the same property was published on an official internet government forfeiture site for at least 30 consecutive days, or in a newspaper of general circulation for three consecutive weeks in a district where publication is authorized under Rule G(4)(a)(iv).

-(iv) Means of Publication .
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iv) Means of Publication .
 The government should select from the following options a means of publication reasonably calculated to notify potential claimants of the action:

 &nbsp;&nbsp;&nbsp;&nbsp;(A) if the property is in the United States, publication in a newspaper generally circulated in the district where the action is filed, where the property was seized, or where property that was not seized is located;